About the Board of School Trustees

 The Board of School Trustees of Marion Community Schools is comprised of elected officials that serve four-year terms.
 There are a total of seven elected members, and elections are held at two-year intervals.

 Board meetings are usually held on the second and fourth Tuesday of every month.
 Board members welcome community input.
 View the meeting schedule here.

-Any written communications for board members may be sent to their attention at the Education Service Center, 1240 S. Adams St., Marion, IN 46953.
+Any written communications for board members may be sent to their attention at the District Offices at Marion High School, 750 W. 26th St., Marion, IN 46953.
 You can also email board members; you can find their addresses here.

 Phone messages may be directed to 765-662-2546, ext.
 125.